opabravo/security-writeups/README.md

 Some security research during the internship at GSS corp.

-And some writeups of Hack The Box CTFs in my spare time.
+Plus some writeups of Hack The Box CTFs in my spare time.

 ## GSS Internship